 - The original notice shall be affixed to the vehicle, or delivered to the person charged with the violation or sent by first-class mail to the address shown on the records of the University of Missouri-Kansas City.
 The disappearance of a parking violation notice from a vehicle does not relieve the violator from responsibility.

-- The form of the notice shall be in duplicate and a copy shall be filed in the Parking Operations office by the party serving the notice.
+- The form of the notice shall be in duplicate and/or an electronic copy of the notice shall be filed in the Parking and Transportation office by the party serving the notice.

-- The Manager shall report to the Director of Cashiers, or designee, all fees assessed against a student or employee that are unpaid and billable, giving the name of the student or employee, the amount of the fee and the violations for which assessed.
-It shall be the duty of the Cashiers Office to bill the fee and give the student or employee notice thereof.
+- The Director shall report to the Director of Cashiers, or designee, all fees assessed against a student, employee, visitor, on-campus worker or anyone else who parks on campus and receives a violation(s) that are unpaid and billable, giving the name of the individual, the amount of the fee and the violation(s) for which assessed.
+It shall be the duty of the Cashiers Office to bill the fee and give the individual notice thereof.
 Once fees have been reported to the Cashiers Office said fees are subject to all rules under the University of Missouri Statement of Financial Responsibility.
+Balances invoiced by the UMKC Cashiers and Collections Office, either through emails or traditional mail, are subject to a 1% monthly finance charge, a monthly late fee which is disclosed on the invoice and, if necessary, a 30% collection fee for any balance referred to outside collections.

 - The Chancellor of the University of Missouri-Kansas City, or his/her designee, shall appoint an advisory committee to be known and designated as the Parking and Traffic Committee.
 The Committee shall consist of three (3) faculty members, three (3) staff members, and three (3) students.